What is ACDF neck surgery?

 Definition of ACDF neck surgery

 A better understanding of ACDF neck surgery requires a closer look at the title of the procedure.
-Anterior refers to the front of the neck; cervical indicates the procedure is conducted in the cervical spine segment (which is the upper spine that supports the head and neck); discectomy indicates the disc will be removed surgically; and fusion means that the affected vertebrae will be fused together.
-Thus, an anterior cervical discectomy and fusion is a procedure in which a surgeon gains access to the cervical spine through the front of the neck, remove the damaged disc that is causing you pain and fuse together the surrounding vertebrae to stabilize the spine.
+Anterior refers to the front of the neck, while cervical indicates the procedure is conducted in the cervical spine segment — the upper spine that supports the head and neck.
+A discectomy indicates the disc will be removed surgically and a fusion refers to the affected vertebrae that will be joined together.
+Therefore, an anterior cervical discectomy and fusion (ACDF) is a procedure in which the surgeon will access the cervical spine through the front of the neck, remove the damaged disc that is causing you pain and fuse together the surrounding vertebrae to stabilize the spine.

-If a patient is experiencing significant neck pain that hasn’t responded to extensive, conservative treatment, ACDF neck surgery may be recommended.
-During this highly invasive traditional open spine procedure, a surgeon gains access to the spine through a large incision in the front of the neck.
-The deteriorated disc is then identified and either entirely or partially removed to decompress the neighboring nerves or spinal cord.
-The surgeon then installs a bone graft between the affected vertebrae to facilitate bone growth.
-The graft can take three forms:
+During a highly invasive traditional open neck procedure like ACDF, a large incision is made in the front of the neck to access the spine.
+The deteriorated disc is then identified and entirely removed to decompress the local nerves or spinal cord.
+The surgeon then installs a bone graft between the affected vertebrae to facilitate bone growth and stabilize the area.
+This graft can take three forms, including:

-- Autograft – comes from the patient, typically the hip bone
+- Autografts — which come from the patient, typically the hip bone

-- Cages – hollow device packed with bone shavings
+- Cages — which consist of hollow devices packed with bone shavings

 Minimally invasive neck surgery is a compelling alternative to ACDF neck surgery because it requires no grafts or implants and is performed with only a small incision.
 This is a less invasive alternative to traditional open neck fusion.
 Its focus is to relieve neck pain, weakness and tingling associated with a herniated disc or degenerative disc disease.